algorandfoundation/xGov/Proposals/xgov-123.md

 ### Designed for Quality and Freshness

 A central challenge of directories is keeping their information up to date so it is useful to people.
 AlgoDirectory will use a novel Vouching Protocol to automate the process of determining if listings are still valid and active.
 Listing owners will effectively vouch for their listings by providing a guarantee and interacting with them regularly.
-With this system, listings will be self-cleaning so that active listings get the visibility they deserve while stale ones are discoverable but de-ranked.
+This system will provide on-chain data about whether someone stands behind a listing and how long it has been since someone "touched" a listing.
+This way, listings can be automatically sorted and filtered so that active listings people are standing behind get the visibility they deserve while stale ones or ones that have been abandoned are discoverable but de-emphasized.

 ### Sustainable for the Long Term